HOW TO FIT & INSTALL SKIRTING BOARDS

-In this article, we will show you how to fit skirting boards, including how to cut your skirting to size, measuring and cutting angles for skirting corners and how to apply skirting adhesive.
+As well as showing you how to fit and install skirting boards, in this article, we will also show you how to cut your skirting to size, measure and cut angles for skirting corners and how to apply skirting adhesive.

 To fit your skirting boards, you will need the following tools: